Costing Methods

 When Item Cost Is Calculated

-Using any costing method, the cost for items is calculated based on the cost shown on the transaction that brings the item into inventory.
+Using any costing method, NetSuite calculates the cost for items based on the cost shown on the transaction that brings the item into inventory.

 For example, you use Advanced Receiving and the workflow Purchase Order > Item Receipt > Vendor Bill.
 The item cost NetSuite uses is the cost shown on the item receipt.

-The time of costing is affected if you change the cost used for an item.
+If you change the cost used for an item, the costing timing also changes.
 For example, you enter an item receipt showing one cost.
 Later, the bill from the vendor shows another cost.
-If you change the cost on the vendor bill, item costing is not updated.
-The costing sources the receipt that brought the items into inventory.
-Therefore, you must update the cost that appears on the item receipt to update the item costing.
+If you change the cost on the vendor bill, NetSuite doesn't update item costing.
+Instead, it uses the receipt that brought the items into inventory.
+Therefore, you need to update the cost that appears on the item receipt to update the item costing.

-Any variance between the receipt and the bill appears in the Accrued Purchases account.
-If there are closed periods between the original receipt with the incorrect rate and the current date, an inventory adjustment is required.
+Any variance between the receipt and the bill shows up in the Accrued Purchases account.
+If there are closed periods between the original receipt with the incorrect rate and the current date, you need to create an inventory adjustment.
 Use an inventory adjustment worksheet in the current period, and post to the adjustment account Accrued Purchases.
-If you choose to reopen the old periods and edit the receipt to match the bill, it does affect your past financials.
-It may cause a recalculation of inventory costs from that point forward.
+If you reopen old periods and edit the receipt to match the bill, it'll affect your past financial records.
+This may cause a recalculation of inventory costs from that point forward.

 Related Topics